Charly-Hudson/linux-quest-v1/linux-Quest/linux-quest-2.md

 Now we've done some simple commands, but theres a lot more to do!

-Like any good Architect/Dev you need to set up correctly. so lets do so now!
+Like any good Architect/Dev you need to set up correctly.
+So lets do so now!

-first things first, we need to make some directories (Folders) for all our new data!
+First things first, we need to make some directories (Folders) for all our new data!

 The file structure should look something like this: